 The District, pursuant to Section 176(18) of Town Law, is subject to an expenditure limitation.
 The limitation is calculated on a formula which includes the full value of taxable real estate and certain statutory exclusions.
-The 2019 computation indicates that the District has not exceeded the statutory limitation.

 D. Expenditures in Excess of Budget